agoragames/torus/README.rst

       -h, --help       show this help message and exit --tcp TCP        TCP binding, in the form of "host:port", ":port", or "port".
 Defaults to "localhost:8080".
-      --schema SCHEMA  Configuration file for schema and aggregates.
-Can be called multiple times for multple configuration files.
+      --config CONFIG  Configuration file to load.
+Can be called multiple times for multiple configuration files.

-For most use cases it can share a schema with ``karbon``.
-However, one could use ``Chef``, ``puppet`` or a similar tool to templatize the schema, and replace strings such as the ``host`` definition, so as to target a specific set of resources at reading the data.
+For most use cases it can share a configuration with ``karbon``.
+However, one could use ``Chef``, ``puppet`` or a similar tool to templatize the configuration, and replace strings such as the ``host`` definition, so as to target a specific set of resources at reading the data.

-To reload the schema(s), send a ``SIGHUP`` to the ``torus`` process.
+To reload the configuration(s), send a ``SIGHUP`` to the ``torus`` process.

 ``torus`` will respond to ``http://$tcp/$command?$parameters`` for the following commands, where ``$parameters`` is a standard URL encoded